Laurie Bolton's Involvement with Exercise Tiger

 Ken Small and Laurie Bolton in 1994

 Dean Small is Director of Exercise Tiger Memorial Ltd, a non-profit organization dedicated to the remembrance of those who died, maintenance of the Sherman Tank Memorial Site, and contact with the veterans and families.
 I am privileged to be an honorary director of this organization.
-An official annual ceremony is held by the Royal Tank Regiment Association, Plymouth branch, on the closest Sunday to April 28th.
+An official annual ceremony has been held by the Royal Tank Regiment Association, every year since 1984 on the Sunday closest to April 28th.
 Please take the time to review our website for extensive coverage on Exercise Tiger, archival information, and inquiries regarding family members who may have been involved in this tragedy.

 Laurie Bolton and Dean Small in 2017